 Burnout is an industry agnostic problem, but the home healthcare industry sees a tremendous amount of turnover related to burnout due to the demanding schedules and arduous nature of the work.
 According to Home Care Pulse, the cost of replacing the average caregiver is $2,600.
 Additionally, when turnover is high, your current staff must carry the weight and often are needed to work overtime, costing your agency additional dollars.

 Burnout can affect your patients, as well.
-When a home care provider is feeling the effects of burnout, their margin for error increases and can even be more apathetic toward hygienics.
+When a home care provider is feeling the effects of burnout, their margin for error increases and can even lead them to be more apathetic toward hygienics.
 Needless to say, burnout is a problem you’ve got to fix.

 Luckily, there are some ways to mitigate employee burnout.
 Here are a few options for addressing and alleviating burnout.